pluralsh/bootstrap/README.md

-# Plural Bootstrap Repository
+# Plural Infrastructure Bootstrap Repository

-This repo defines the core terraform code needed to bootstrap a Plural management cluster and set up your GitOps environment using Plural.
-It is intended to be cloned in a users infra repo and then owned by their DevOps team from there.
-We do our best to adhere to the standard terraform setup for k8s within the respective cloud, while also installing necessary add-ons as needed (eg load balancer controller and autoscaler for AWS).
+This repository contains core infrastructure code and configurations to bootstrap a Plural management cluster and establish a GitOps environment using Plural.
+It includes Terraform modules, Kubernetes manifests, Helm charts, and other resources for managing clusters, global services, and common add-ons.
+It is designed to be cloned into your infrastructure repo and managed by your DevOps team.

+We adhere to standard Terraform practices for Kubernetes across major cloud providers while provisioning essential add-ons such as load balancer controllers and autoscalers.

 > [!TIP]
 > If you want a guided walkthrough of how to use your new repo and get started with a Plural-based GitOps workflow, our [how-to guide](https://docs.plural.sh/how-to) is an amazing place to start!

-## General Architecture

-There are three main resources created by these templates:
+## Repository Structure and Key Components

+### Key Components and Resources

-* VPC Network to house all resources in the respective cloud
+- VPC Network resources to establish cloud networking
-* K8s Control Plane + minimal worker node set
+- Kubernetes Control Plane and minimal worker nodes
-* Postgres DB (will be used for your Plural Console instance)
+- Postgres database for hosting your Plural Console instance

-Our defaults are meant to be tweaked, feel free to reference the documentation of the underlying modules if you want to make a cluster private, or modify our CIDR range defaults if you want to VPC peer.

-## Installation repo folder structure

-A plural installation repo will have a folder structure like this:
+These defaults can be customized to suit your needs.
+Refer to the module documentation for configuring private clusters, modifying CIDR ranges, or enabling VPC peering.

+## Folder Structure Overview

+The repository contains the following main folders and their responsibilities:

 ```
 helm-values/ # git-crypted helm values to be used to bootstrap your setup.
 Avoid editing unless necessary